Q. What is the 3% Stamp Duty Land Tax (SDLT) surcharge?

 Q. What if I already have a limited company?

-Q. What if the home I want to buy has a 'granny annex'?
+Q. What if the home I want to buy has a 'granny flat'?

-A. The 3% surcharge was initially going to be applied to any annex or additional property purchased alongside a main residence if it had a value of more than £40,000 and could be bought by a third party and used as an independent dwelling.
+A. The 3% surcharge on second homes was initially going to be applied to any property with an annex or additional property purchased alongside a main residence if the annex/additional property had a value of £40,000 or more and could be used as an independent dwelling.

 Q. What if I inherit my property?

-No Stamp Duty is payable on properties that are inherited, so the 3% premium will not be relevant.
-However, if you have inherited a property and go onto purchase an additional home without selling it, you will be hit with the surcharge.
+That said, if you have inherited a property and go onto purchase an additional home without selling the inherited property, you may well be hit with the stamp duty surcharge.

-The March 2016 Budget did hold some reprieve on inherited properties, however.
-The Government confirmed that a small share (50% or less) in a single property which had been inherited within 36 months prior to buying another home (which would otherwise attract the 3% surcharge) will NOT be considered as an additional property.
+However, there is some reprieve for inherited properties.
+A small share (50% or less) in a single property which has been inherited within three years prior to buying another home will NOT count against you for surcharge purposes.

 Q. Do plots of land count?

-A. Just like regular Stamp Duty, the 3% loading will only apply to purchases of residential property.
-A plot of land (even if it will subsequently be used for a home) is not counted as residential, so the surcharge will never apply.
+A. The 3% loading only applies to purchases of 'dwellings'.
+A plot of land (even if it will subsequently be used for a home) is not counted as a dwelling, so the surcharge will never apply.

-Similarly, if you already own a plot of land and are buying an additional property, it will not be considered for purposes of the higher tax.
+If you already own an empty plot of land and are buying an additional property, the plot of land will not count against you for purposes of the higher rates of tax.